7th Pamana Heritage Awards, Sept 26, 2015, Hotel Cascada, Albuquerque, NM

 - The Cultural Heritage and Historical Contributions Award is given to a Fil-Am who has contributed greatly to our study and understanding of diversity, cultural heritage, ethnic origins and/or history.
 In particular, the awardee has participated and promoted activities that has taught or advanced the study of the Filipino language and history, culture and customs, and/or the Fil-Am experience and history in the US.

 2011 Manoa Youth Founders & Recipients: (standing from left) Manoa Foundation founders, Dr. Ted Jojola and Dr. Dely Alcantara, FANHS RG President Pearl King.
 Seated from left: Manoa Youth runners up Mirinisa Stewart-Tengco, the late Ethan Fraser Sabay, Josh Rowden and Manoa Youth Awardee, Carlo James Aragon.

-- The Manoa Youth Award is an integral part of the Pamana Award event and is given to a Filipino American student in New Mexico, between 14 to 18 years old (at the time of nomination).
+- The Manoa Youth Award is an integral part of the Pamana Award event and is given to a Filipino American HIGH SCHOOL student in New Mexico, between 14 to 18 years old (at the time of nomination).
 The award is given in the spirit of the late Manoa Alcantara Jojola, son of Dr. Dely Alcantara and Dr. Ted Jojola of the Manoa Foundation.
 He/she has excelled in academics, community service and/or participated in activities to promote Filipino culture and who demonstrates pride in their culture through expressive and creative arts.
 The awardee receives a scholarship fund of $500 from the Manoa Foundation and a plaque from FANHS RG.
 Starting in 2009, the runners up receive a scholarship fund of $200 and certificates of achievement from the Manoa Foundation.